6.07.2005

 Nope.
 We're not those children's parents, and we have no right to act as if we are.
 That is why I was really bothered by the situation.
 We firmly, intentionally resist acting in loco parentis in such areas as materials selection, censorship, and computer filtering.
 I cannot see why we should do it, then, as relates to a child's sexual activities.
 It seems catastrophically wrong-headed, to me.

-5. Some other parents would disagree with you, about wanting to know of their childrens' activities.
+5. Some other parents would disagree with you, about wanting to know of their children's activities.
 How do we decide who to tell, and who not to tell?
 In terms of an appropriately inclusive policy, I think that 'to tell' is the only option.
 Let the parent decide, then, whether to take action against the child, and what that action will be.

-6. As for the reason for the strong response itself, I think that's buried in the politics and other issues of working in a lib.
-I'm sure it isn't this way everywhere, but our lib. has traditionally been made out as some sort of "thief."
+6. As for the reason for the strong response itself, I think that's buried in the politics and other issues of working in a library.
+I'm sure it isn't this way everywhere, but our library has traditionally been made out as some sort of "thief."
 We have a huge budget that, in part, is used to pay exorbitant wages and salaries to people who know nothing and do nothing.
 We have a huge building that doesn't come close to being filled, because we were greedy and senseless in planning the addition to the original building, and now we want all this space to ourselves so we're unwilling to chop the larger rooms into cubes for local officials, etc. We are staffed by fools who don't know how to use computers or select books for purchase ("Why don't you ever buy anything good?!")

-The implication that the lib. does not adequately function for the purposes for which it was intended is bad enough.
+The implication that the library does not adequately function for the purposes for which it was intended is bad enough.
 But to say that in addition to being a behemoth filled with idiots--a "Taj Mahal", actually--it is also the site (de jure or merely de facto) of something as inappropriate as public sexual activity?
 It's sickening.
 Disheartening.
 Embarrassing.
 And somewhat pathetic.
 We do good work here.
 By and large, the staff works really hard, and for very little money.
 Because we love what we do, or at least we like it well enough most of the time.
 And we work our asses off to make sure that the place looks good, whether physically (in terms of the space and the materials with which we've filled it) or theoretically, e.g. as regards public opinion.

 I'm stepping off of my soapbox now.
 Remember, this is my opinion only.